- First interaction in Finland came when the bus driver yelled at him for trying to put his luggage into the baggage hold

-I started international business in Turku, that was my first touch in Finland.
+I started international business in Turku; that was my first touch in Finland.
 It was really funny.
 The first interaction I had in Finland was with the bus driver at Helsinki airport and he was angry and yelling at me because I wanted to help him put my luggage into the baggage hold on the bus.
 I wished to help him, but he was like “Hey!
 What are you doing?”
 I was just trying to help.
 He was just looking at me.
 I was confused but I thought maybe this is a different way, maybe they have their own way of doing things.
-I thought I will ask someone later when I get to know other people.
-Maybe it’s a common thing that happens here.
+I thought I would ask someone later when I get to know other people.
+Maybe it’s a common thing that happens here, I thought.

 When I first arrived it was crazy.
 It was just like 16 degrees.
 So for me it was like “Oh my God why is it so cold here” and my friend was just like “Huh?
 Really?
 Look at me, I’m wearing a t-shirt.
 It’s warm dude!”
 It was the end of summer.

 I remember when I told my family I wanted to come to Finland they thought I was crazy.
 “Why do you wanna go there?
 It’s cold.
 You can die there.”
 And then when I said I wanted to study business they said it doesn’t make sense because all the business and growth is in Indonesia and other places in Asia.
 They actually had a point, but I just wanted to come and see what’s happening.
 For me it’s not really about being at a particular university.
 When I was in Singapore I realised that the most learning I did was cultural learning, the things I see and experience outside school.
 I learn about how people think and how they behave and then I see their perspective.